saurabhchaturvedy/dsa_musings_2024/src/main/java/Atlassian/SystemDesign/scenario_based_questions.md

-# Q1 : Workarounds for Video Subtitle Generation Service
+# Q1 : Workarounds

-## Problem Overview
+## Overview
-The service that generates subtitles for users' videos starts a new thread for every video.
-This process is processor-intensive and causes the server to crash when processing more than 10 videos at a time.
-Currently, the service runs as a single process on a single machine, and the crash leads to losing all requests and affects other processes on the machine.
-Fixing this bug may take time, so the following workarounds are proposed to continue running the service.
+This service generates subtitles for users' videos.
+It starts a new thread for every video, which is processor-intensive.
+When processing more than 10 videos simultaneously, the service crashes the server, losing all requests in progress and affecting other processes.
+While the root cause of the bug is investigated, here are several workarounds to keep the service running.

 ---